AbilitySpectrum/Sensact/README.md

 ## The Sensact Hub
 ### An Arduino shield with analog inputs and IR and relay outputs
-### - with generic 'sensing' and 'acting' interface configurable by software
+### - with generic 'sensing' and 'acting' functions configurable by software

 #### Features